ping13/heospy/Readme.md

     player/play_stream pname=Küche url=http://example.com/example.mp3
     wait 360
     player/set_mute -p state=on

+It's a current limitation that `heospy` doesn't listen to events emitted from any HEOS player.

 You can also get the sequence of commands from `stdin`:

     printf "system/heart_beat\nplayer/set_volume level=10\nplayer/get_volume" | heos_player -i -